miftakribo/react-boilerplate/README.md

 - react-router

 ## devDependencies
-- babel-cli
 - babel-core
 - babel-loader
 - babel-plugin
+  - react-html-attrs - Transforms JSX class attributes into className and for attributes into htmlFor, allowing you to copy and paste HTML into your React components without having to manually edit these particular attributes each time. [source](https://github.com/insin/babel-plugin-react-html-attrs)
-  - react-transform
+  - react-transform - require for hot-reload-loader [source](https://github.com/gaearon/babel-plugin-react-transform)
-  - transform-class-properties
   - transform-decorators-legacy
+  - transform-class-properties - enable to use es6 class syntax [source](https://babeljs.io/docs/plugins/transform-class-properties/)
 - babel-preset:
   - es2015
   - react